|My original Albert Hadley sketch (a gift)|

 Carolina Irving, who was a friend of my Parish-Hadley mentor (Tice Alexander) has a line of fabrics, and I really like this one- Andaluz Viola - a linen hand print.
 Reminds me of Fortuny and Groves Brothers...She and I got to know each other through Tice, and I've always admired her chic and style.
 Carolina just signed on to be the creative director for Oscar de la Renta Home.
 Check out her site here

 Sister Parish was Albert's business partner and muse.
 I always think of her as sitting on a white damask sofa- sipping a stiff cocktail.
 They say she was wicked, and loved to have a good time.
 I was shown two of her offices, and still haven't gotten over them.
 They were very pretty, immaculate, very organized, and very smart.
-You know you're not in Kansas anymore when the only thing they have on their desk (writing table) is a multi line phone and the latest copy of the New York Social Register. (aka the blue book) It was her phone book, you see.
+You know you're not in Kansas anymore when the only thing they have by their desk (writing table) is a multi line phone and the latest copy of the New York Social Register. (aka the blue book) -on a small "telephone table"- It was her phone book, you see.
 Pink was her color.
 The same shade as the old fashioned roses she must have had in Maine.
 I'm sure that is correct.
 Yes, Mrs. Parish.

 Oh, and while we're on the subject of pink, and Sister, here's a collage I made of my own "dear Billy" in his madras shirt.
 I recall I took this picture on the day he agreed to work with me - and it was a very happy day indeed.
 I pay him with jelly beans.
 He only works if and when he feels like it.
 I'm so fortunate to have him in my life.
 Thanks William!
 Cheers!
 Enjoy!
 DF *****